Arinerron/ChatSpammer/README.md

 All mathematical expressions are written inside of two `/!` strings.
 Example: `/! logic here /!`.
 The message number (starts at 0) is represented by the character `i`.

 Example: To multiply the current chat message number by 5, type in `Current message number times 5 is /!i*5/!`.

+Another Example: To calculate the cosine of the current message number, type in `Cosine of current message number is /!Math.cos(i);/!`.
+Other functions in JavaScript also should work there, including sin, tan, and most others.